 IES Abroad’s mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
 That is why we partnered with the University of Sydney.

-As a large and well-established research institution, the University offers challenging coursework throughout the curriculum, and is internationally recognized for its research in Australian Studies through the Koori Centre, the AACSB-accredited faculty of Business and Economics, and the Sydney College of the Arts.
+As a large and well-established research institution, the University offers challenging coursework throughout the curriculum, and is internationally recognized for its research in Australian Studies through the Koori Centre and the AACSB- and EQUIS-accredited faculty of Business and Economics.

 If you’re a music student or have a passion for music, the program at the Sydney Conservatorium of Music is particularly impressive.
 This is an amazing opportunity to learn from talented music professors from around the world.